deadboy18/ruijie-ap-mounting-templates/docs/README.md

 ## 🛠️ Install Workflow

 1. Print the selected template
 2. Cut and tape it to the ceiling or wall
 3. Drill marked points
 4. Mount the bracket
 5. Attach the AP

 ---

+## ⚠️ Note on Official Documentation

+The official Ruijie documentation (both printed manual and online: [ruijienetworks.com](https://www.ruijienetworks.com/support/documents/slide_76367/#_Toc184226047)) lists the drill spacing for the RG-AP820-L(V2) ceiling mount bracket as **26.5mm center-to-center**.

+However, based on physical measurements from actual brackets included in the product box, I found the correct spacing to be approximately **55mm center-to-center**.

+This template reflects the corrected measurements to ensure successful mounting.

+I've not checked the other models yet, but they might have the same issue or might not.
+This repo and template are made just to make it easier to drill on the ceiling and mount quickly and accurately.

+---